PHANTOM0122/Ray-cloud/README.md

 ```

 ## License
-A patent application for the Raycloud algorithm and the relevant software has been submitted and is under review for registration.
+A patent application for the Raycloud algorithm and the relevant software has been submitted and is under review for registration(PCT).
 Raycloud is licensed under the CC-BY-NC-SA-4.0 license limiting any commercial use.
 [PoseLib](https://github.com/vlarsson/PoseLib) is licensed under the BSD 3-Clause license.